p2p-ld/sciop/docs/using/browsing.md

 In the future we will add additional layers for arbitrary metadata relationships between datasets, parts, and torrents, but for now they are constrained to this hierarchy and set of terms.
-That will let us do interesting things like share peers and files between multiple torrents, mutable torrents, and so on, but that's still in the future...
+That will let us do interesting things like share peers and files between multiple torrents and mutable torrents but that's still in the future...